Soiling loss model

 SR=1-0.3437erf(0.17m0.8473)

 Figure 1: Scheme of the soiling model implemented by Solargis.
-Deposition velocities are highlighted as the component of the scheme where innovation work has been carried out.
+Deposition velocities and natural cleaning events are highlighted as the component of the scheme where innovative work has been carried out.

 Data sources and resolution